 Northern Ireland is undeniably a nation of foodies.
-So much so, that it only takes a few shares of a new cafe’s Instagram account to build a hype and cause endless queues.
-From a PR perspective, whether you’re a new or old food establishment, there’s plenty of ways to be strategic and achieve maximum impact.
+So much so that it only takes a few shares of a new cafe’s Instagram account to build hype and cause endless queues.
+From a PR perspective, whether you’re a new or old food establishment, there are plenty of ways to be strategic and achieve maximum impact.
 One fail-safe way to spread the good word of your business is through influencer marketing.
-Let’s go through a list of the top 5 food influencers in Belfast who have earned the love and respect of many!
+Let’s list the top 5 food influencers in Belfast who have earned the love and respect of many!

 The Food Influencers Scene in Belfast

-While it may be a small place, Northern Ireland is certainly not short of creative people.
-Food influencers are innovative self-made pros in their chosen niche, who have captured the attention of their followers through dedicated documentation of things they love on social media.
-Those could be creative recipes, top restaurant recommendations, or hidden gems where you can get high quality ingredients.
+While it may be small, Northern Ireland is certainly not short of creative people.
+Food influencers are innovative, self-made pros in their chosen niche who have captured the attention of their followers through dedicated documentation of things they love on social media.
+Those could be creative recipes, top restaurant recommendations, or hidden gems where you can get high-quality ingredients.

 If you’re wondering where to begin and who to choose – here are our top 5 food bloggers you should consider: